The Science Behind Bōshi Nanofiber Skincare Technology

 Formulating with Bōshi Nanofibers

-Functional ingredients are added directly to the polymer solutions and electrospun through our patented ball electrospinning process, leaving behind dry nonwoven nanofiber sheets with actives incorporated throughout.
-Bōshi technology opens the door to a wide range of uses and applications, including but not limited to water-free formulations.
+Functional ingredients can be added directly to the polymer solutions and electrospun through our patented ball electrospinning process, leaving behind dry nonwoven nanofiber sheets with actives incorporated throughout.
+Active powders can also be added in between the dry fiber sheets, allowing for even greater stability of water-sensitive ingredients.
+Bōshi technology enables the use of new actives in a revolutionary product format.

 Versatile Delivery System